 Photo: Vaihoho singers from Tutuala share their song about the National Park.
 Alexandra da Cruz, Jose da Costa, Jose da Silva, Vitoria da Cruz, Florentina Ximenes, Odete Albuquerque.
+Photographer: Ildefonso da Silva

-Koinenepe- dance for meci-collecting
+Koinenepe- dance for collecting sea worms

-The dance Koinenepe pictured here as performed by the Tutuala performing group re-enacts the harvesting of meci, a small green sea worm, which is collected in Lautem twice a year.
+The dance Koinenepe pictured here, as performed by the Tutuala performing group, re-enacts the harvesting of meci, a small green sea worm, which is collected in Lautem twice a year.
 It is believed that meci were first discovered by the ancestors of Maleki ratu (tribe) from Maleki Nalehun.
 The collection of meci marks the renewal of the annual cycle of agriculture.

-Meci are collected twice a year, in the last quarter of the moon in February, in a process called Maleki (Small Meci), that occurs only in Tutuala.
-A second process, called Meci Bo'ot (Big Meci), happens at the time of the new moon in March throughout Tutuala, Com and Lorehe sub-districts of Lautem.
+Meci are collected twice a year, in the last quarter of the moon in February, in a process called Maleki (Small Meci) that occurs only in Tutuala.
+A second process, called Meci Bo'ot (Big Meci) happens at the time of the new moon in March throughout Tutuala, Com and Lorehe sub-districts of Lautem.

-Meci (eunice viridis) are small photo-sensitive green seaworms that spawn in large quantities at certain times of the year in Lautem district.
+Meci (eunice viridis) are small photo-sensitive green sea worms that spawn in large quantities at certain times of the year in Lautem district.
 They provide a rich source of protein for the people of these seaside communities.
-Before it is time to begin collecting meci, people sit together and weave small basket from palm leaves for catching the worms.
+Before it is time to begin collecting meci, people sit together and weave small baskets, mokot, for catching the worms from palm leaves.

 Then they collect a special wood called seria that is very combustible and can burn for a long time.
 Seria wood is cut in to small splinters and left to dry for one or two weeks.
 When the time to collect meci nears, all of the people involved come to the seaside and wait.
-Someone will use the special torch made from seria wood to check the water for meci.
+A special torch, mutut, made from seria wood is used to light the way as people check the sea for meci.
 If the worms are present, they notify all the people involved and the collection commences.